Apply for a Grant

 - Groups, networks, or collectives that are diverse in their membership and made up of and/or working with socially marginalized young women especially: refugees, ethnic, national and caste minorities, rural women, urban poor, lesbian, bisexual, transgender, women living with HIV/AIDS, sex workers, women with disabilities, women living in armed conflicts and post conflict zones.

 - Groups using creative and innovative strategies to further their activism (including art, music, culture, poetry, social media etc).

 - Groups or organizations that display an intolerant attitude towards others on the basis of age, religion, sex, race/ethnicity, disability, class or sexual orientation.

-- Organizations working with young women and transgender youth but led by individuals (over 30 years of age).
+- Organizations working with young women and trans youth but led by individuals over 30 years of age.
 We do not fund youth “programs” of existing organizations — we fund youth-led groups.

 - Scholarships, internship or school fees (including Doctoral or other research)